7 Mistakes to Avoid on Your Next Tech Job Interview

 You are a developer looking for a new professional challenge.
-You’ve heard about KWAN before (and how well people are treated here!) so you decided to fill in the recruitment form, and now you’re expecting one of our recruiters – we call them Ambassadors of KWAN – to get in touch with you.
+You’ve heard about KWAN before (and how well people are treated here!) so you decided to fill in the recruitment form, and now you’re expecting one of our recruiters to get in touch with you.

 While you’re waiting for our phone call, we would like to share with you some tips to help you prepare for your upcoming tech job interview.
-These 7 points were carefully selected after hearing from our Ambassadors of KWAN – so these are real stories – based on years of experience recruiting developers like you.
+These 7 points were carefully selected after hearing from our recruiters – so these are real stories – based on years of experience recruiting developers like you.

-1. Not preparing the space of the interview
+1. Not preparing the space for the interview

-You’re going to be interviewed by video call – that’s the times we are living in – directly from your workspace, in your room.
+You’re going to be interviewed by video call directly from your workspace, in your room.
 You have about 15 minutes to prepare for it.
 So you put a nice shirt on, you find the e-mail with the meeting invitation, and… that’s it, right?

-Well, KWAN’s recruiters have been doing remote interviews for a while now, so they have a few insights to share about remote interviews you may find useful.
+Well, KWAN’s recruiters have been doing remote interviews for a while now, so they have a few usefull insights to share about them.
 Keep reading!

 Make sure no one will disturb you